Skip to main content

 Astoria, New York · FDIC Cert #57807

-Quontic Bank is an FDIC-insured bank (Certificate #57807) with $621M in total assets and $512M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Astoria, New York, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 4.51%.
-BankHealthData assigns a composite Health Grade of F (14/100).
+This is the FDIC profile for Quontic Bank, an FDIC-insured bank (Certificate #57807) with $621M in total assets and $512M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Astoria, New York, the bank maintains a Tier 1 capital ratio of 11.83% (Well-Capitalized) and a nonperforming loan ratio of 4.51%.
+BankHealthData assigns a composite Health Grade of D (41/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Quontic Bank (FDIC cert 57807) is a community bank — $621M in total assets, $512M in deposits, serving the Astoria, New York area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.83% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is elevated: non-performing loan ratio of 4.51% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is in the normal range: 15.1% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.